project-theory-probe/digital-garden/kikuchiharuma/letter/Alexander friends.md

 			- and I feel
 				- there are many agile-derived methodologies without this point
 					- learning with objects / materials
-				- software, or tings that appear on the screen
+				- software, or things that appear on the screen
 					- are misunderstood
 					- as a reflection of thought / mind
 						- even if they appear to be so